ItsLeMax/MobileCrafting/README.md

 Adds an item to minecraft that contains crafting menus

-## Purpose

-This plugin serves the purpose of delivering an opportunity to avoid crafting and placing a lot of crafting tables and furnaces only for them to be tossed away.

-## Reliability
+> [!NOTE]

-Items put into the crafting table and furnace will be stored, meaning that they will not vanish after reloading or stopping the server.
+> Items put into the crafting table and furnace will be stored, meaning that they will not
+> vanish after reloading or stopping the server.

 ## Permissions